Fahad-Mannan/wheel-changing-autonomous-sim/README.md

 - The camera bridge is required for the OpenCV detector.
 - The full task is executed by `scripts/run_old_dump_then_auto_new_grab.sh`.
 - Do not upload `build/`, `install/`, or `log/` folders to GitHub.

+- ## License

+This project is released under the MIT License.
+See the `LICENSE` file for details.